 The most proven approach for creating eco-friendly packaging, notes Russell, is based on optimizing a package’s weight, “enabling a manufacturer or brand owner to ship more product with less packaging.”

-Asher believes the consumer can begin with the basics: reduce, reuse, recycle.“Use less material to begin with; find alternate uses for a package after it’s been used; and recycle—but for a real purpose.”
+“Use less material to begin with; find alternate uses for a package after it’s been used; and recycle—but for a real purpose,” suggests Asher.

 At present, planet-friendly packaging can carry a heftier price tag for both the manufacturer and the consumer.
 But Ly agrees that the change begins with the buyer.